MrFastZombie/VS-HaveYourBerriesAndEatThemToo/README.md

 # Have your Berries and Eat Them Too (WIP)

-My personal berry patch mod for Wildcraft: Fruits and Nuts for Vintage Story that prioritizes Vanilla berry bushes and tries to bring vanilla mechanics to Wildcraft's new berries (WIP).
+My personal berry patch mod for Wildcraft: Fruits and Nuts for Vintage Story that prioritizes Vanilla berry bushes.

 Note that I have not started a 1.22 world yet.
 Balance may be adjusted as I play and get a better idea of what it should be.